-Course Objective: The aim of this course is to give the students essential knowledge pertaining to plant bioresources, their traditional and non-traditional uses.
-To make the students familiar with economic importance of diverse plants that offer resources to human life.
+Course Objective: The aim of this course is to give the students essential knowledge pertaining to plant bioresources, and their traditional and non-traditional uses.
+To make the students familiar with the economic importance of diverse plants that offer resources to human life.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Understand the beginning of agriculture and its diversification and centre of origin of different bioresources.
-0.1.1.2.0.1.1.0.1.0.1.0.1.0.1.0.1.0.1.0.
-CO2 Learn about the different types of bioresources e.g., in service of mankind (as medicine, as food, as timber, as fibre and dye yielding plants,) CO3 Explore the regional diversity in food crops and other plants and their ethno-Botanical importance as well.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Understand the beginning of agriculture and its diversification and center of origin of different bio-resources.
+CO2 Learn about the different types of bio-resources e.g., in service of mankind (as medicine, as food, as timber, as fiber, and dye-yielding plants) CO3 Explore the regional diversity in food crops and other plants and their ethnobotanical importance as well.
 CO4 Learn about various beverage plants and gums.